Art at the Airport - Permanent Collection

 This tensegrity structure has 20 faces,30 struts made of light gathering acrylic tubes and 90 stainless steel turnbuckles connected to aircraft cable radiating from the aluminum core.
 The shape is truly intriguing when the viewer realizes that none of the acrylic tubes are touching.
 The structure is attached to a graphite pole that is connected to a wind vane on the roof to create its movement.

 The artist wanted the piece to represent a system in dynamic equilibrium.
 A large simple object that moves in a seemingly random weightless way - to be caught in the peripheral vision of people waiting below.
-The awareness of the huge object gently moving at the edge of someone's vision might cause a lapse for a second or two, a pause for reflection - Robert Wise thinks that that's what art should do.
+The awareness of the huge object gently moving at the edge of someone's vision might cause a lapse for a second or two, a pause for reflection - Robert Wise thought that that's what art should do.

-Over the past decade Robert Wise has established himself as a unique figure with West Coast sculpture through the production of mechanically sophisticated machines.
+Over the past decade Robert Wise established himself as a unique figure with West Coast sculpture through the production of mechanically sophisticated machines.

 Title: Genesis (2002)